Chain-Defenders/portfolio/README.md

 # What is this?

-In this repository, you can find final reports of audits done by the team of ChainDefenders.
+In this repository, you can find final reports of audits done by the team of Chain Defenders.

 ## Structure